clojure/clojure/clojure.markdown

 ---
 ### (*def* symbol init?)
 Creates or locates a global var with the name of `symbol` and a namespace of the value of `*current-namespace*`.
 If `init` is supplied, it is evaluated, and the root binding of the var is set to the resulting value.
 If `init` is not supplied, the root binding of the var is unaffected. `def` always applies to the root binding, even if the var is thread-bound at the point where def is called. `def` yields the var itself *(not its value)*.
+Throws an exception if symbol is in the `*refers*` map.

 ---
 ### (*if* test then else?)